iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 An application developer is primarily responsible for implementing four different aspects of security:
 - Authentication: Verifying the identity of the application or human (a.k.a. the principal) that’s attempting to access the application.
 For example, an application typically verifies a principal’s credentials, such as a user ID and password or an application’s API key and secret.
 - Authorization: Verifying that the principal is allowed to perform the requested operation on the specified data.
-Applications often use a combination of role- based security and access control lists (ACLs).
-Role-based security assigns each user one or more roles that grant them permission to invoke particular opera- tions.
+Applications often use a combination of role-based security and access control lists (ACLs).
+Role-based security assigns each user one or more roles that grant them permission to invoke particular operations.
 ACLs grant users or roles permission to perform an operation on a particular business object, or aggregate.
 - Auditing: Tracking the operations that a principal performs in order to detect security issues, help customer support, and enforce compliance.
-- Secure interprocess communication: Ideally, all communication in and out of ser- vices should be over Transport Layer Security (TLS).
+- Secure interprocess communication: Ideally, all communication in and out of services should be over Transport Layer Security (TLS).
 Interservice communication may even need to use authentication.

 There are a couple of different ways to handle authentication.
 One option is for the individual services to authenticate the user.
 The problem with this approach is that it permits unauthenticated requests to enter the internal network.
 It relies on every development team correctly implementing security in all of their services.
 As a result, there’s a significant risk of an application containing security vulnerabilities.

-A better approach is for the API gateway to authenticate a request before forward- ing it to the services.
+A better approach is for the API gateway to authenticate a request before forwarding it to the services.
 Centralizing API authentication in the API gateway has the advantage that there’s only one place to get right.
 As a result, there’s a much smaller chance of a security vulnerability.
 Another benefit is that only the API gateway has to deal with the various different authentication mechanisms.
 It hides this complexity from the services.
 Two types of clients are possible when authenticating: API Client and Login-based client:

 ![Authentication](./images/system-design/authentication.png) [Image Credit](https://microservices.io/book)